pytorch/pytorch/docs/source/notes/autograd.rst

 even though the Tensor now has a new grad_fn, hooks registered before it was modified in-place will continue to be associated with the old grad_fn, e.g. they will fire when that Tensor's old grad_fn is reached in the graph by the autograd engine.

+The one exception is post accumulate grad hooks, which receive the tensor that requires grad instead of the gradient and expect users to modify the tensor in-place.
+Ideally, the post grad accumulate hooks should be last to execute in the backward pass.
+The only contention would occur if you also registered a post-hook on the AccumulateGrad node, which is not recommended, and in that case, it is up to you to ensure sanity.